m3c-ode/tinyapp/README.md

 - URL Shortening and Management for Users
 - User-Friendly (Very simple...)
 Interface
 - Route protection
+- Tests for helper functions using Mocha and Chai

 ## Getting started
 To use this app, you will need:
 - Node.js installed (version 12 or higher)
 - npm (Node Package Manager) installed

 1. Clone this repository and move into the folder:
     ```bash
     git clone https://github.com/yourusername/tinyapp.git
     cd tinyapp
     ```

 2. Install dependencies:

-      ```npm install```
+    ```
+    npm install
+    ```

 3. Start the application:

-      ```npm start```
+    ```
+    npm start
+    ```

 4. Open your web browser and navigate to http://localhost:8080 to start acccessing TinyApp.

+5. Accessorily, you can run some unit testing done (in `/test` folder)
+    ```
+    npm mocha
+    ```

 ## Using this app